DannyBen/kojo/README.md

 In addition, Kojo extends Ruby's `File` class with the `File.deep_write` method, which lets you write the file and create the directory structure as needed.
-You may use it in code like this:
+You may use it in your code like this:

 ```ruby
 # Config